nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 │   │     │   └── data            # Any dummy data core tests may need
 │   │     └── utils               # Application constants including constants for Redux
 │   ├── components            # Components that live outside of Core, used for applications built on top of Core.
 By default contains only AppContainer.js stub file for getting started.
 │   ├── constants             # Container for user defined constant files.
 Also includes appConfig.js which is used for general app config.
-Note that core is also configured from this file.
 │   ├── default-data          # Default data for the application
 │   │   └── _core_default-data    # Default data for Core, not to be modified by user
 │   │       ├── help              # Core in-app help markdown documentation files
 │   │       └── layer-metadata    # Core metadata files for each layer
+│   ├── config.js             # Ops configuration options
 │   ├── index.html            # Start page where the app bundle is included, also has loading screen written in vanilla JS.
 │   ├── index.js              # Entry point for your app
 │   ├── styles                # CSS Styles, typically written in Sass